manmohanp/manmohanp.github.io/_posts/2019-10-26-Data-analytics-with-Apache-Spark-on-AWS-EMR.md

 **EMR Cluster Stats**

 And once the job is fully complete you can also view EMR cluster stats -

 ![EMR Cluster stats ](https://manmohanp.github.io/assets/img/emr-stats.png)

 I had about 24 years of data of about 24 million records (4.3 GB) data.

-(in my case it processed 24 years of house data of about 24 million records

-Some sample